sriram1302/hello-world/README.md

-# hello-world
+  # Talbox
-This repository is for practicing the GitHub Flow

-My name is Sri Ram and I am currently pursuing my master's at SLU in the field of Computer Science.
+  This is a code bundle for Talbox.
+The original project is available at https://www.figma.com/design/oXHvRVvfnqbTKyOrUAjQ1Z/Talbox.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.